Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 The case of an array value just requires a repeat of the byte count string data for as may in the array.

-The case of a compressed single value adds a compressed byte count after the string byte count.
+The case of a compressed single value adds a compressed size after the string byte count.
 And a compressed byte array of the string follows.

 The case of an array of compressed strings is similar to regular array but each string is individually compressed.